Bill Good Marketing

 I am looking at an invitation right now headlined “Savvy Medicare Planning: What Baby Boomers Need to Know about Medicare Coverage.”

-All it offers is “Up to date information you need to help you understand the basics of Medicare.”
+All it offers is “Up-to-date information you need to help you understand the basics of Medicare.”

-With that little bit of information would you give up several hours of your time.
+With that little bit of information would you give up several hours of your time?
 It doesn’t sell.

 A good invitation has a good title.
 This one actually did.
 But a good invitation also has three to five bullet points arguing persuasively for the reader to pick up the phone.